LuisFlavioOliveira/BullMarker/README.md

 ## About

+T

-The idea was to create a web application using the paradigm MVC (Model View Controller) where the "Model" stands for the data of the tables and the rows that are inside of the database I created with SQLite3 (i.e. users, password, money and etc.).
+The idea was to create a web application using the paradigm MVC (Model View Controller) where the "Model" stands for the data of the tables and the rows that are inside of the database I created with SQLite3 (i.e. users, password, money, etc.).

-The "View" determines what the user actually sees, in that case, these are the templates, the HTML files that display forms for the user to fill out, the tables that show all the stocks and all the other visual aspects.
+The "View" determines what the user sees, in that case, these are the templates, the HTML files that display forms for the user to fill out, the tables that show all the stocks and all the other visual aspects.

-Finally, the "Controller" is represented by the application.py, it's the logic that connects the "Model" and the "View" together The controle is responsible to make database queries to finance.db by running SQL queries and pass these data to a template, to a view in order to determine what it is the user is actually going to see when they perfom actions with the application.
+Finally, the "Controller" is represented by the application.py, it's the logic that connects the "Model" and the "View".
+It's responsible to make database queries to finance.db by running SQL queries and pass these data to a template, to a view to determine what it is the user is going to see when they perform actions with the application.

 ## Tools